 In order to save their organizations the cost and headache associated with hiring and losing talented employees, leaders need to be able to hire the right individuals and to keep these employees sufficiently happy to want to remain with the organization.

 Attracting staff is the ability to hire and retain staff, and keep turnover at an acceptable level.
-Leaders who exhibit this trait are not only skilled at selecting and hiring talented employees, but are also able to keep these employees long term.
-Turnover rates are kept low with leaders who are effective at attracting staff.
+A leader who attract staff is skilled at selecting and hiring talented employees.
+In addition, they are able to keep these employees long-term.
+A leader who attracts staff generally has low turnover rates.

 In assessing your ability to attract and retain staff, consider the following: